toammann/Multilayer_SMA2Microstrip/readme.md

  </div>

  The agreement between simulated and measured results is very good especially considering the high manufacturing tolerances due to hand soldering and a low cost PCB.
 OpenEMS does a remarkable job here!
-In my opinion this simulator get way to less attention for its capabilities.
+In my opinion this simulator gets way to less attention for its capabilities.

- This case study clearly shows that is possible to design high performance RF hardware using open source software only.
+ This case study shows that it is possible to design high performance RF hardware using open source software only.

  ### License Information